lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-Before getting more into the Framingham dataset, we're going to quickly cover more differences between the two cohort types.
-Since Framingham is a prospective cohort, I'll highlight why a prospective cohort was chosen over a retrospective one for this course.
+Before we get more into Framingham, we'll cover some more differences between the two cohort types.
+Since Framingham is a prospective cohort, I'll also highlight why I chose a prospective cohort over a retrospective one for this course.

 ---
-## Comparisons between the two designs
+## Comparisons between the two study designs

 ```yaml
 type: "FullSlide"